oauthstuff/draft-oauth-rar/main.md

 It is RECOMMENDED that a given API use only one form of requirement specification.

-For user convenience, the AS is supposed to merge the requirements when asking the user for consent.
+When gathering user consent, the AS MUST present the merged set of requirements represented by the authorization request.

 ### Scope value "openid" and "claims" parameter